krishnakalisarkar/Be_Heart_Smart/README.md

 	- cholesterol_high and glucose_high
 	- smoker and alcohol_intake (small)

+### Logistic Regression

+Logistic Regression is one of the machine learning algorithms model used here to predict the outcome of cardiovascular disease based upon the given features.\
+Logistic Regression is an ideal algorithm for binary classification problems.\
+Various steps were performed leading to, and during logistic regression.

 #### Data Preparation for Initial Modeling

 * "tbl_id" was dropped.
-* Varibles were divided into Target, which inculded "cardio_disease", and Features, which included the remaining variables.
+* Variables were divided into Target, which included "cardio_disease", and Features, which included the remaining variables.
 * The data points were then split into three sets as Train, Validate, and Test in the ratio 60:20:20.
 * Data was scaled using the standard scaler.The model was fit on the scaled training set, and then was used to tranform the scaled training, and testing set.